websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 - The output shows a single Web Content article identified by `id: 41539`, `title: Foo`, and the friendly URL `friendlyUrlPath: foo`.
 - This Web Content uses the by-default Liferay DXP Web Content Structure identified in `contentStructureId`.
 - The Web Content Structure has a single Text field described in the `contentFieldValue` section under `contentFields`.
 When you include more elements in the Structure, you can see additional `contentFieldValue` sections describing these elements.
-- The Web Content ID you can see in the user interface corresponds to the `key` property in the JSON output.
+- The Web Content Id you can see in the user interface corresponds to the `key` property in the JSON output.

    ![The JSON key property corresponds to the Structured Content identifier in the user interface.](./web-content-api-basics/images/03.png)